NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 == Faster Model <faster_model>

 After developing the model described below we discovered that the verification process was too slow, making it difficult to test different scenarios and configurations.
 To speed up the verification process, we have made some changes to the model described in the following sections.
-Instead of modeling the interaction between the actors, as they happen in real life, we model only the necessary part of it.
+Instead of modeling the interaction between the actors as they would play out in real life, we only model the necessary parts of it.
 Instead of the actors moving on the map, we model the movement as a wait states.
-This means that when an agent is instructed to move to a certain position, it will wait for a specific amount of time before teleport to the target position.
-If a movement is composed of different steps ( i.e. _zero-responder_ going to call a _fist-responder_ and then back to the _in-need_) it is now modelled as a unique wait state of the time needed to travel that distance.
+This means that when an agent is instructed to move to a certain position, it will wait for a specific amount of time before "teleporting" to the target position.
+If a movement is composed of different steps (i.e. _zero-responder_ goes to call a _fist-responder_ and then back to the _in-need_), it is now modeled as a single wait state that waits for the time needed to travel the full path.
 This simplifies the model and reduces the number of states and transitions, which in turn speeds up the verification process.

 When a _drone_ detects a survivor _in-need_ and a _zero-responder_ (and a _first-responder_ if needed), it sends a message to the _zero-responder_ with the correct wait time (depending on the distance and the assistance time).
 The same applies to the _first-responder_ (if needed) and the _in-need_, so that the _in-need_ waits either until they are dead or the wait time has expired (becoming safe).

-To reduce computation, frequently used variables are stored in global variables, i.e. instead of searching for the position of an actor in the map we store it in a global variable.
+To reduce computations, frequently used values are stored in global variables for quicker access during iteration.
+For instance, instead of scanning the whole map grip for the position of an actor, we store positions in a global array indexed by the survivor ID and access the array sequentially, turning a $O(n^2)$ operation into a $O(n)$ one.

 In each of the following sections we will describe the model as it was before the changes, and then we will describe the changes made to the model.